owejow/python-algorithms/notes/ch1-python-primer.md

+# Python Review

+## chapter 1: Python Primer

-# Iterables and Generators
+### Iterables and Generators

-**Iterator** is an object that managers iteration through a series of values
+- **Iterator** is an object that managers iteration through a series of values

-**iterable** is an object that produces an iterator
+- **iterable** is an object that produces an iterator
-  * instance of list is an iterable but not an iterator
+  - instance of list is an iterable but not an iterator

 ```python
 # for loop automates creation of an iterable